FireflyXD/program-instructions/README.md

 ### Simple integration

 The simplest integration, which includes only the base elements needed for an integration, would look like the following.
-The following would be added to any page that includes a CTA button that leads to a Populus Media path:
+The `<script>` elements would be added to any page that includes a CTA button that leads to a Populus Media path:

 ```html
 <!DOCTYPE html>